Aigboje Aig-Imoukhuede

-Early life
+Early life and education

 Aig-Imoukhuede was born on 24 September 1966 in Ibadan, Oyo State in Western Nigeria to parents who were in the civil service.
-His father, Frank Aig-Imoukhuede and mother, Historian Emily Aig-Imoukhuede(née Ihonde) had 3 other children, Erekpitan, Oluwakemi and Aigbovbioise.
+His father, Frank Aig-Imoukhuede and mother, Historian Emily Aig-Imoukhuede (née Ihonde) had 3 other children, Erekpitan, Oluwakemi and Aigbovbioise.
 He hails from Sabongida-Ora, Edo State in Southern Nigeria.
 He lived with his family in Lagos but went to Federal Government College Kaduna, in Northern Nigeria.
-He earlier attended St. Saviours School (primary) in Lagos and at aged 16, he enrolled to study law at University of Benin, Edo State, Nigeria.
+He earlier attended St. Saviours School (primary) in Lagos and at age 16, he enrolled to study law at University of Benin, Edo State, Nigeria.
 He graduated with a LLB degree in 1986 at age 19 and was called to the Nigerian Bar in 1987.
 He holds a Trium MBA, awarded jointly by the London School of Economics, New York University, and HEC Paris.
 In 2000 he attended a three-month Executive Management Programme course at Harvard Business School.

 Career

-He began working as a lawyer with Continental Merchant Bank during his NYSC year in 1988.
+He began working as a lawyer with Continental Merchant Bank during his NYSC deployment in 1988.
 Aigboje joined Guaranty Trust Bank Plc in December 1991 where he resigned as executive director in March 2002.